 If you have a dry mouth, this may affect your ability to eat or swallow, resulting in a poor diet.
 If left untreated, this could result in malnutrition.
 Seek medical attention as soon as possible if your dry mouth affects your ability to eat.

-You can take several routes to provide yourself with self-care and prevent dry mouth while you are sleeping.
+You can take several routes to provide yourself with self-care and prevent dry mouth while you are sleeping, including using essential oils for dry mouth.
 This section will cover how to avoid dry mouth while sleeping for those who suffer from a dry mouth at night or chronic dry mouth.
 Take a look at these 11 nighttime dry mouth remedies.

 1. Hydrate Yourself Throughout The Day With Water